kaspernj/baza/README.md

 # baza

 A database abstraction layer for Ruby.
+Also supports JRuby.

 ## Installation